A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation Classification: Results and Discussion

 \section{Results and Discussion}

 In this section, we conduct an empirical evaluation of our AMC methodology.
 First, we overview the datasets that we use (Sec.
 IV-A).
-Next, we present the efficacy of our wireless receiver using both IQ and frequency features for classification in the absence of any adversarial interference (Sec.
+Next, we present the baseline classification performances in the absence of adversarial interference (Sec.
 IV-B).
 We then demonstrate our wireless receiver's resilience to transferable adversarial interference between classification architectures (Sec.
 IV-C) and signal domains (Sec.
 IV-D).
-Finally, we evaluate our assorted deep ensemble (ADE) defense and demonstrate its robustness in black box attack environments over two comparative baselines (Sec.
+Finally, we evaluate our assorted deep ensemble (ADE) defense and demonstrate its robustness in black box attack environments over three comparative baselines (Sec.
 IV-E).